Best Raised Toilet Seats for Seniors & The Elderly (Safer Toileting)

 Clean up any messes or accidents immediately, especially where liquids are concerned.
 Slips and falls are the leading causes of bathroom accidents.

-4. Ask For Standby Help
+4. Ask for Standby Help

 I understand that using the toilet is a private event that shouldn’t be shared with others.
 But, if you are concerned about your safety, ask someone to wait outside the door or within earshot.
-That way, if you need help, you can get it quickly without violating your personal privacy.

 5. Install Some Grab Bars Too